Close Menu

 Athetoid/Dyskinetic cerebral palsy

 Athetoid cerebral palsy occurs when there is damage to the cerebellum and/or basal ganglia of the brain.
-The damage can cause abnormalities with balance, involuntary movement, drooling, and muscle tone.
+The damage can cause abnormalities with balance, involuntary movement, and muscle tone.

 Ataxic cerebral palsy